WenjinTao/Self-Driving-Car-Nanodegree--Udacity/Term1/P3-Behavioral_Cloning/README.md

 |	|	+-- center_2016_12_01_13_30_48_287.jpg
 |	|	...
 |	+-- driving_log.csv
-+-- X.data.npy - The training data
++-- X.data.npy - The training data saved from data.py
-+-- y.data.npy - The training data
++-- y.data.npy - The training data saved from data.py
 +-- model.py - The script used to create and train the model.
 +-- drive.py - The script to drive the car.
 +-- model.json - The model architecture saved from Keras.